Colon Cancer: What You Can Do To Prevent It

 • Maintain a diet high in fiber and antioxidants, such as fresh vegetables and whole wheat foods

-Utica Park Clinic offers open access for patients to schedule appointments and screenings with our Gastroenterology providers with no referral necessary.
-To learn more about colon cancer prevention, screenings and to schedule an appointment, please click here or call the Utica Park Clinic Colon Cancer Screening Center at 918.579.4044.
+Utica Park Clinic offers open access for patients to schedule appointments and screenings with our gastroenterology providers with no referral necessary.
+To learn more about colon cancer prevention, screenings and to schedule an appointment, please click here or call the Utica Park Clinic Colon Cancer Screening Center at 918-579-4044.
+To learn more about Dr. Mreyoud, click here or call 918-294-6840.